Listen to Your Heart (Roxette song)

-"Listen to Your Heart" is a song by Swedish rock duo Roxette, which was originally released in Sweden in September 1988 as the second single from the duo's second studio album, Look Sharp!
+"Listen to Your Heart" is a song by Swedish rock duo Roxette, originally released in Sweden in September 1988 by Parlophone and EMI as the second single from the duo's second studio album, Look Sharp!
 (1988).
 It was written by Per Gessle with former Gyllene Tider guitarist Mats "M.P."
-Persson.
+Persson, and produced by Clarence Öfwerman.
 The song went on to become one of the most successful singles of 1989, reaching number one in both the United States and Canada around November 1989.
 The track was the first song to reach number one in the US without a commercially released 7-inch single.

 "Listen to Your Heart" originally peaked at number 62 in the UK when it was released there in October 1989.
 However, following the success of "It Must Have Been Love", the track was reissued as a double A-side with "Dangerous" in August 1990, upon which it reached a chart peak of number six on the UK Singles Chart.
-In 2005, Belgian trance act DHT released a remixed version of the song, which became a top 10 hit in numerous territories, including France, the Netherlands, the UK and the US.
+Its accompanying music video was directed by Doug Freel and filmed in Sweden.
+In 2005, Belgian trance act DHT released a remixed version of the song featuring Edmée for their album Listen to Your Heart, which became a top-10 hit in numerous territories, including France, the Netherlands, the UK and the US.